brocaar/chirpstack-docs/docs/gateway-os/use/getting-started.md

 Once connected with `ChirpStackAP` the IP of the gateway is `192.168.0.1`.

 If you are connected using ethernet, then it uses DHCP to obtain an IP address.
-Many internet routers provide a web-interface with the IP addresses of conncted devices.
+Many internet routers provide a web-interface with the IP addresses of connected devices.

 If the IP of your gateway is `192.168.0.1`: